Welcome to today's edition of the Rush 24-7 podcast.

 She trumpeted the very idea that ordinary people have a role to play in our political process, not elites.

-She's not an elite, she's not a lawyer, she's not from the Ivy League.
+She's not from the Ivy League.

 I love seeing these people tripped up like this.

-You know that despite what John McCain and his attack squad say, everyday people have the power to build something extraordinary when we come together.
+And then the fundraising letter continues: You know, that despite what John McCain and his attack squad say, everyday people have the power to build something extraordinary when we come together.

 Both Rudy Giuliani and Sarah Palin specifically mocked Obama's experience as a community organizer on the south side of Chicago more than 20 years ago, where he worked with people who had lost jobs and been left behind when the local steel plants closed.